hsklein/Simprovise/docs/source/installation.rst

 --------

 **greenlet** provides a lightweight coroutines (*greenlets*) that can be cooperately scheduled within a single OS thread.
-The Simprovise methods (in class :class:`~simprovise.modeling.simprocess`) that can "block" for some period of simulated time are implemented using greenlets.
+The *simprovise* methods (in class :class:`~simprovise.modeling.process.SimProcess`) that can "block" for some period of simulated time are implemented using greenlets.

 Greenlets are similar to the generator-based coroutines that are available